brotkrueml/schema/Documentation/Installation/Index.rst

    The extension in version |release| supports TYPO3 v11 LTS, TYPO3 v12 LTS and
    TYPO3 v13 LTS and needs at least PHP 8.1.

-   Use latest version 2.x for compatibility with TYPO3 v10 LTS or PHP 7.4/8.0.

 The recommended way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type: